Background pattern

 Consult your doctor or pharmacist before starting to take this medication:

-• If you have severe allergic symptoms, such as difficulty swallowing or breathing, voice changes, low blood pressure, or a lump in your throat.
+• If you experience severe allergic symptoms, such as difficulty swallowing or breathing, changes in voice, hypotension (low blood pressure), or feel a lump in the throat.
 Stop treatment and contact your doctor immediately.

-• If you have had a severe allergic reaction to a medication with allergenic extracts in the past.
+• If you have had a severe allergic reaction to a medication with allergen extracts in the past.

 • If your asthma symptoms worsen more than usual.
 Stop treatment and contact your doctor immediately.